Photographing the Wedding Ceremony & Vows

 -

-Most modern cameras that professional photographers use are perfectly up to the task of capturing detail in very dim venues.
-This rule may interfere with their photographic style somewhat and the photos could be more grainy due to the use of high ISO settings in-camera.
-However, there is software that can deal with this.
+Most modern cameras used by professional photographers can capture detail in very dim venues.
+However, this rule may somewhat interfere with their photographic style, and the photos could be grainier due to the camera’s high ISO settings.
+But there is software that can deal with this.

 -